pragmaxim/pragmaxim.github.io/content/blog/sustainable-self-care.md

 ---

 P.S.
-For the eyes of people in their twenties to save tons of dirty laundry washing :) I sincerely hope this will encourage you to dream and work hard for it.
+For the eyes of teenagers to save tons of dirty laundry washing :) I sincerely hope this will encourage you to dream and work hard for it.